Trains to Windsor Castle

 How to get to Windsor Castle by train

-There are two popular train stations very close to Windsor Castle: Windsor & Eaton Central and Windsor & Riverside.
-If you’re visiting from London, you can reach Windsor & Eaton Central from Paddington or Windsor & Riverside from Waterloo.
+There are two popular train stations very close to Windsor Castle: Windsor & Eton Central and Windsor & Riverside.
+If you’re visiting from London, you can reach Windsor & Eton Central from Paddington or Windsor & Riverside from Waterloo.

-If you’re travelling from west of Windsor Castle, it’s easy to reach Windsor & Eaton Central from Reading train station – via Slough – in under 30 minutes.
+If you’re travelling from west of Windsor Castle, it’s easy to reach Windsor & Eton Central from Reading train station – via Slough – in under 30 minutes.

 Windsor Castle is almost an equal distance from both train stations – it takes just five minutes to walk.